-We have issued to Platinum Long Term Growth VII, LLC, our largest investor (Platinum), warrants to purchase a substantial number of unregistered shares of our common stock and, subject to Platinum's exercise of its rights to exchange shares of our Series A Preferred Stock that it holds, we are obligated to issue to Platinum and additional warrant to purchase unregistered shares of common stock (collectively, the Platinum Warrants).
-The Platinum Warrants contain an exercise price adjustment feature that will lower the exercise price of the warrants in the event we subsequently issue equity instruments at a price lower than the exercise price of the Platinum Warrants.
+We have issued to Platinum Long Term Growth VII, LLC, our largest investor (Platinum), warrants to purchase a substantial number of unregistered shares of our common stock and, subject to Platinum's exercise of its rights to exchange shares of our Series A Preferred Stock that it holds, we are obligated to issue to Platinum an additional warrant to purchase unregistered shares of common stock (collectively, the Platinum Warrants).
+The Platinum Warrants contain an exercise price of the Platinum Warrants.
+We account for the Platinum Warrants in the event we subsequently issue equity instruments at a price lower than the exercise price of the Platinum Warrants.
 We account for the Platinum Warrants as non-cash liabilities and estimate their fair value as described in Note 4, Fair Value Measurements, Note 8, Convertible Promissory Notes and Other Notes Payable, and Note 9, Capital Stock.
 We compute the fair value of the warrant liability at each reporting period and record the change in the fair value as non-cash expense or non-cash income.
-The key component in determining the fair value of the Platinum Warrants and the related liability is the market price of our common stock, which is subject to significant fluctuation and is not under our control.
-The resulting change in the fair value of the warrant liability on our net loss is therefore also subject to significant fluctuation and will continue to be so until all of the Platinum Warrants are issued and exercised, amended or expire.
-Assuming all other fair value inputs remain generally constant, we will record an increase in the warrant liability and non-cash losses when our stock price dicreases and a decrease in the warrant liability and non-cash gains when our stock price decreases.
-As described in Note 16, Subsequent Events, during May 2015, we entered into an agreement with Platinum pursuant to which Platinum agreed to amend the Platinum Warrants to fix the exercise price thereof at \$7.00 per share and eliminate the exercise price reset f
+The key component in determining the fair value of the Platinum Warrants and the related liability is the market price of our common stock, which is subject to significant fluctuation and will continue to be so until all of the Platinum Warrants are issued and exercised, amended or expire.
+Assuming all other fair value inputs remain generally constant, we will record an increase in the warrant liability and non-cash losses when our stock price increases and a decrease in the warrant liability and non-cash gains when our stock price decreases.
+As described in Note 16, Subsequent Events, during May 2015, we entered into an agreement with Platinum pursuant to which Platinum agreed to armon stock issuable thereunder.
+This amendment will result in the elimination of the warrant liability with respect to the Platinum gareats during the first quarter of our fiscal year ended March 31, 2016.